- Activity Level: moderate

 - Watchdog: very alert

-Miniature Schnauzer Mix Breed Profile
+Miniature Schnauzer Mix Dog Breed Information

 A Miniature Schnauzer Mix is a cross between a Miniature Schnauzer and another dog breed.
 Because a mix can inherit any combination of traits from their parents, it’s important to ask about the other parent breed in the mix.